malaquiasxv/neptune/README.md

 [!]
 Script content(inside TheOnionBox's dir):

-- example_bridges.txt >> It is just a list of tor bridges, you can grab them from here: .
+- example_bridges.txt >> It is just a list of tor bridges, you can grab them from here: https://bridges.torproject.org/options/en, or, if you prefer .onion: kgclfuro65jjlivyzfmxiq2kyv5lickrl4qd.onion/options/en

 - onionbox >> This is the main script, contains all the actions, from here you run "./onionbox start".

 - osh >> An ultra simple/fast user-friendly shell that only speaks TheOnionBox params, ex: "start", "stop", "myip", etc.

-- try-dot-onion >> Try curl .onion addresses(this script comes ith some of them, as duckduckgo, hiddenwiki, etc) by running ./try-dot-onion, uses default's socks5 proxy address(127.0.0.1:9150), might fail if you use different one or if tor is not running.
+- try-dot-onion >> Try to curl .onion addresses(this script comes ith some of them, for example: duckduckgo, hiddenwiki, etc) by running ./try-dot-onion, uses default's socks5 proxy address(127.0.0.1:9150), might fail if you use different one or if tor is not running.

 [!]
 Script actions: